 Site 2 is about 200 yards from the parking area.
 It’s also in the redwoods, but it’s in a much less open area at the edge of the woods, so it’s not quite as attractive as site 1.
 On the other hand, it’s right on Bull Creek, and there’s a little trail that leads about 10 yards from the campsite to the creek.

-Site 3 is the least attractive site; it’s in a heavily-logged redwood grove next to a tributary of Bull Creek.
-Huge stumps and cut logs surround the site.
+Site 3 is in a heavily-logged redwood grove; huge stumps and cut logs surround the site.
+However, it’s big, level, and close to the parking area.

 Site 4 is at the edge of a second-growth redwood grove, about 150 yards from the parking area.
-The site is under the redwoods, but a lot of sunlight streams in from the neighboring meadow.
+It doesn't have a lot of level space, but it does have a lot of slightly sloped space on a hillside.
+The site is under the redwoods with a lot of sunlight streaming in from the neighboring meadow.
 The Homestead Trail (which is little-used, but mainly intended for equestrians) runs along the edge of the site; from the site you can easily step onto the trail.
 It’s about a mile to Albee Creek Campground and the beginning of the old-growth redwoods.

 © 2019 David Baselt